LNXSeus/Advancely/README.md

 The true power of Advancely lies in its deep customization.
 Every feature can be configured in real-time from the settings window, which can be opened at any time by pressing the `ESC` key.

+_All the settings are then saved to `resources/config/settings.json`, meaning you can easily backup the `settings.json` file as it requires that exact naming, but make sure Advancely IS CLOSED while renaming the `settings.json` file.
+The settings file also saves the status on manual overrides of stats and custom goals, which get erased when switching templates._

 <p align="center">
   <img src="readme_assets/v0.9.496_Settings_Window_pt1.png"/>
     <br>